Quntem/spark/readme.md

 ### Common Usage

-hey look i need to go right now i'll fill this section in when im back ok go look here if you're desperate -> [not virus](https://gist.github.com/OscarMayReal/406c9d84f02718b45b1fccb0abab9953#common-usage)
+We’re still working on this section of the documentation.
+Take a look at [this document](https://gist.github.com/OscarMayReal/406c9d84f02718b45b1fccb0abab9953#common-usage) for now.

 ## Installation
-Create a new project with the Spark Framework by using ```npx create-spark-app```.
+To create a new project with the Spark Framework.
+Run ```npx create-spark-app```.

+> More information will be given soon!